 Is Expensive Skincare Worth the Money?

-It depends upon your skin type, the ingredients, the way the product is manufactured and packaged and the formula (the recipe).
+If skin care is worth it depends upon your skin type, the ingredients, the way the product is manufactured and packaged and the formula (the recipe).
 The skincare formula is the most important thing to consider when deciding if a skincare product is worth the cost.

 The best way to explain this concept is to compare formulating a skincare product to baking cookies.
 When you compare two different cookie recipes, they may have the exact same ingredients but different recipes.
 My grandmother’s cookies were better than mine- even when I used the same ingredients.
 Why is this?
 Creaming the butter first before adding the sugar, for example, will give a very different result than if the butter is melted before it is mixed with sugar.